SoftInstigate/restheart-website/docs/clustering.md

 ## How it works

-RESTHeart basically receives HTTP requests and routes them to the Service bound to the request paths.
+RESTHeart receives HTTP requests and routes them to the Service bound to the request paths.
 Creating a cluster requires an HTTP load balancer on top of the chosen clustering technology.

-RESTHeart is stateless for all features but for the default Token Manager used for [token authentication](/docs/security/authentication/#token-authentication).
+RESTHeart is stateless for all features but for the default Token Manager used for [token authentication](https://restheart.org/docs/security/authentication#token-managers).
 This implementation that comes with RESTHeart holds the tokens in memory.
 As a result, it does not support clustering.

-Thus a cluster of RESTHeart nodes requires **sticky sessions** when using token authentication otherwise the RESTHeart node could receive an authentication token created by another instance, which results in a HTTP 401 "Unauthorized" error.
+Thus a cluster of RESTHeart nodes requires **sticky sessions** when using token authentication otherwise the RESTHeart node could receive an authentication token created by another instance, which results in an HTTP 401 "Unauthorized" error.

 As RESTHeart instances don't communicate directly (to avoid expensive synchronization steps), then they can't validate authentication tokens created by other instances in the same cluster.
-To overcome this situation, the HTTP Load Balancer must inserts a sticky session token into a cookie and then handle the communication flow from clients to RESTHeart instances accordingly.
+To overcome this situation, the HTTP Load Balancer must insert a sticky session token into a cookie and then handle the communication flow from clients to RESTHeart instances accordingly.
 Sticky sessions, from an architectural point of view, introduce a level of statefulness in the system and their expiration timeout must be carefully tuned.

 ## JWT Token Manager

 The specialized `JWT Token Manager` which creates cryptographically signed tokens that can be acknowledged by any RESTHeart node in the cluster without direct communication and synchronization among them: fast, simple and safe.

-For more information refer to the [Token Manager](/docs/plugins/security-plugins/#token-managers) documentation page.
+For more information refer to the [JWT Token Manager](https://restheart.org/docs/security/authentication#jwt-token-manager) documentation page.

 ![ALB](/images/alb.png){: class="mx-auto d-block img-responsive"}

-In summary, the top level steps for a highly available RESTHeart \+ MongoDB configuration are:
+In summary, the top-level steps for a highly available RESTHeart \+ MongoDB configuration are:

 1. Create a MongoDB Replica Set;